quantiota/Raspberry-Pi-AI-Agent-Host/docs/vehicle-tracking/4g-module/README.md

 ```

-3. Connect to the cellular network using the provided APN USERNAME and PASSWORD:
+3. Connect to the cellular network using the provided APN, USERNAME and PASSWORD:

 ```